CaptainRich/Basic_Python/Web/README.md

 ## File List
 **page_read.py** - an example of reading a webpage using 'beautifulsoup'.
 **form_submit.py** - an example of interacting with a web form using 'mechanicalsoup'.
+**scrape_updating.py** - an example of accessing a web page element that is constantly updated.